8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

 1. Run below command on your Bash or Zsh
     1. Examples:
         ```sh
-        # Search dirA and dirB (in your current directory by default) recursively for patternA or patternB (case-insensitive)
+        # Search dirA and dirB (in your current directory by default) recursively for patternA or patternB
-        gp 'dirA\|dirB' 'patternA\|patternB' -i
+        gp 'dirA\|dirB' 'patternA\|patternB'

+        # Search codebaseA and codebaseB (in your current directory by default) recursively for patternA and at the same time, ignore the test/ directories
+        gp 'codebaseA\|codebaseB' 'patternA' --exclude-dir=test

-        # Search all the files and directories (in your current directory by default) recursively for patternA
+        # Search all the files and directories (in your current directory by default) recursively for patternA (case-insensitive)
-        gp . 'patternA'
+        gp . 'patternA' -i
         ```
     1. Syntax: `gp <parts-of-file-and-directory-names> <pattern> [-i|--ignore-case] [-w|--word-regex] [--include=<files>] [--exclude=<files>] [--exclude-dir=<directories>]`
     1. Check [this](#shell-command) for the details